 All I can do is nod and cast a worried look in Matilda’s direction.

 “Good grief your legs look an odd colour Roxy!” exclaims Great Aunt Vera, now pointing at my legs, with her walking stick.

 “Mam said no one would notice,” pipes up Toby.

-“We all noticed her legs as soon as she came in,” says Great Aunt Vera shaking her head at my legs.
+“We all noticed her legs as soon as she came in,” said Great Aunt Vera, shaking her head at my legs.
 “We all said Roxy had too many glasses of wine last night whilst putting on her fake tan!”

 All I can do is sigh and look away.

 Everyone is waiting for the bride.
 She is seven minutes late.